yeohj07/yeohj07/README.md

 Hello!<br/>
 <br/>
-2016 ~ 2018 : Gwangju Science Academy for the Gifted</br>
 2019 ~ 2021 : POSTECH Bachelor of Science in Computer Science and Engineering</br>
 2022 ~ : Yonsei University Bachelor of Science in Pharmacy</br>
 <br/>